aip-x/Dolby-Oreosdk27/README.md

 Only oreo 8.1.0

-Thanks @guitardedhero for script.
+Thanks @guitardedhero for script & for all.

-Oreo 8.0.0 will not support because : libhidltransport.so,libhidlbase.so,libhwbinder.so
+Oreo 8.0.0 will not support because : libhidltransport.so
+libhidlbase.so
+libhwbinder.so